Behavior Support Services

 Texas School for the Deaf uses Positive Behavior Intervention Support (PBIS) strategies to assist students in learning responsible and appropriate behavior. https://www.pbis.org/

-TSD also employs the MANDT system as our Tier One level of support.
+TSD employs the MANDT system as our Tier One level of support.
+It is also our de-escalation system for students who become aggressive.
 “One of the main goals of The Mandt System® is to teach you how to effectively manage a potentially negative or even dangerous situation by first calming your emotional response and managing your own behavior so you can interact with other people positively.
 We do this by teaching principles, not techniques, in all our programs.” http://www.mandtsystem.com.
 Mandt for Families is a great tool to help caregivers create consistency and predictability at home.
 Families will benefit from their proven relationship building healthy communication and conflict resolution techniques.
-Learn more at www.mandt4families.com or email Elizabeth.Sterling@tsd.state.tx.us.
+Learn more at www.mandt4families.com or by emailing Elizabeth.Sterling@tsd.state.tx.us.